 Being the latest kind of hosting, cloud hosting has become very popular in just a few years.
 Its main concept is “Divide and Rule” as the required resources used to maintain your website are widely spread across several servers rendered to satisfy your needs.

 In the case of a server malfunction, the fact that cloud hosting uses more than one server reduces any chances of downtimes.
 It allows you to easily handle peak loads without facing bandwidth problems as another server will be handling any addition resources.
 Therefore, your website does not just rely on one server, but a cluster of them that work together, hence the term “cloud”.

 In some way, cloud servers work much like physical servers; however, their functions are very different.
-When opting to use cloud hosting, clients usually rent the space in a virtual server instead of purchasing or renting physical servers.
+When opting to use cloud hosting, clients usually rent the space in a virtual server like Shopify instead of purchasing or renting physical servers.
 They are routinely rented by the hour depending on the required capacity at any specific time.

 A good example of cloud hosting is Google, the king of search engines.
 Its resources are spread all over hundreds of cloud servers, which is why you will ever see Google.com going through downtime problems at any time.